stanlymt/retropaddleball-site/src/support.md

 ## Updates and News

-Stay informed about the latest updates, features, and news by following us on:
+Stay informed about the latest updates, features, and news by following me on:
 - [Github](https://github.com/stanlymt/retro-paddle-ball)
 - [LinkedIn](https://www.linkedin.com/in/stanlymt/)

-We appreciate your support and feedback as we continue to improve Retro Paddle Ball!
+I appreciate your support and feedback as I continue to improve Retro Paddle Ball!